xdlaba02/light-field-image-format/README.md

 # Light Field Image Format
 Light Field Image Format (LFIF) is an implementation of a lossy light field image compression method which compresses the light field as a four-dimensional volume to exploit the correlation between adjacent views.
 The method is based on JPEG baseline encoder.
 The LFIF library can handle a variety of data and is able to compress a light field as a series of (two or three)-dimensional images or as one four-dimensional image.
 This project also contains a minimalistic PPM library for reading and writing PPM files and set of tools for light field image compression and decompression.
-Evaluation of this encoder was performed in the paper (Barina, 2019).
-The method is described in the paper (Dlabaja, 2019).
+Evaluation of this encoder was performed in the paper [1].
+The method is described in the paper [2].

 ## Compile
 The project depends on ``GCC`` with C++ 20 implemented.
 The compilation is organized with the ``cmake`` and ``make`` tool.